ty-porter/intellihash/README.md

 A fast implementation of hashes as objects, benchmarked against OpenStruct.
 It allows chaining hash attributes as method calls instead of standard hash syntax.

-Since an Intellihash extends the native Ruby `Hash`, this means instantiating a new smart hash is just as fast as a normal hash, _and_ you retain the ability to call all the normal instance methods on it.
+Since an Intellihash extends the native Ruby `Hash`, this means instantiating a new intelligent hash is just as fast as a normal hash, _and_ you retain the ability to call all the normal instance methods on it.

 ```ruby
 intellihash = {